off-by-some/homeworld/docs/README.md

 # Homeworld Reference

-This is the complete command surface, storage model, and set of guarantees.
+This is the reference for Homeworld's commands, storage layout, and promises.
 It assumes you've read the [main README](../README.md) and know the shape of a module.

 ## Contents